-If you decide to apply to our program, we want to know what motivates you to make the significant commitment to pursue a Ph.D. in the field of planning.
-We also want to know why you are specifically choosing Georgia Tech’s School of City and Regional Planning to fulfill that commitment.
-After giving this consideration, as well as exploring our program information, I welcome hearing from potential applicants by email to explore how our Ph.D. program can enable you to meet your doctoral education goals.
+If you apply to our program, we will want to know what motivates you to make the significant commitment to pursue a Ph.D. in the field of planning, as well as why you see Georgia Tech as an appropriate home to fulfill that commitment.
+We encourage potential PhD Program applicants to contact PhD Program Director Brian Stone.